TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

 2. Tradewind Traders is planning to migrate its data and resources to Azure cloud services.
 As part of this migration, you have been asked to research the purpose of Azure Advisor.
 Based on this research, which of the following can be performed by using Azure Advisor?

-    a) Estimate the costs of an Azure solution.
+    __a) Estimate the costs of an Azure solution.__

     b) Integrate Active Directory and Azure Active Directory (Azure AD).
-(ESTA NO)

     c) Evaluate which on-premises resources can be migrated to Azure.
-(ESTA NO)

     d) Confirm that Azure subscription security follows best practices.

+    __*Anotacion:__ Azure Advisor analyses your configurations and usage telemetry and offers personalized, actionable recommendations to help you optimize your Azure resources for reliability, security, operational excellence, performance, and cost.

 3. Tradewind Traders is planning to migrate its data and resources to Azure cloud services.
 The company has asked you to research the differences between Authorisation and Authentication in Azure.
 Based on your research, which of the following is the process of establishing the identity of a person or service that wants to access a resource known as?

     __a) Authentication__

     b) Authorisation

+    __*Anotacion:__ Authentication is the process of establishing the identity of a person or service that wants to access a resource.
+It involves the act of challenging a party for legitimate credentials and provides the basis for creating a security principle for identity and access control.
+It establishes whether the user is who they say they are.

 4. Tradewind Traders has recently migrated to Azure cloud services.
 Management has asked you to research Azure Blueprints which are composed of artifacts.
 Which of the following resources as artifacts are currently supported by Azure Blueprints?
 Select all options that apply.